kjuulh/drop-queue/README.md

-# 🧊 nodrop
+# 🧊 drop-queue

-**`nodrop`** is a simple, composable async drop queue for Rust — built to run queued tasks in FIFO order and ensure graceful shutdown via draining.
+**`drop-queue`** is a simple, composable async drop queue for Rust — built to run queued tasks in FIFO order and ensure graceful shutdown via draining.
 It's useful in lifecycle-managed environments (e.g., `notmad`) or as a lightweight alternative until async drop is stabilized in Rust.

 > 💡 Tasks are executed one at a time.
 If the queue is marked for draining, no further items can be added.